hdShang/arxiv-daily/docs/cs-RO/2025-05-16/papers/250511164v1-parkour-in-the-wild-learning-a-general-and-extensible-agile-locomoti.md

 ---
 layout: default
-title: Parkour in the Wild: Learning a General and Extensible Agile Locomotion Policy Using Multi-expert Distillation and RL Fine-tuning
+title: "Parkour in the Wild: Learning a General and Extensible Agile Locomotion Policy Using Multi-expert Distillation and RL Fine-tuning"
 ---

 # Parkour in the Wild: Learning a General and Extensible Agile Locomotion Policy Using Multi-expert Distillation and RL Fine-tuning